Cradle of Filth: Napalm Records (2022–present)

 Cradle of Filth performing in 2022.

 On 9 May 2022, the band announced that they had signed to Napalm Records.

 Vocalist Dani Filth mentioned in August 2022 that the band had been working on a collaboration with musician Ed Sheeran since the previous year.
 Filth explained that Sheeran had begun recording his vocals for the collaboration, but that Sheeran's touring schedule and the birth of his child caused delays.
 Sheeran's interest in a collaboration with Cradle of Filth stems from listening to metal bands like Cradle of Filth and Slipknot during his childhood.

 In 2023, a music video was released for "She is a Fire".
 The song is one of two studio tracks from the Existence is Futile recording sessions to be included on the live album Trouble and Their Double Lives, along with live tracks recorded during the band's Cryptoriana World Tour.
 Trouble and Their Double Lives was released on 28 April 2023.
 Shortly after the release of the live album, the band entered the studio to begin recording their upcoming fourteenth studio album, which was mixed and mastered in July 2024.
-The studio album's title, The Screaming of the Valkyries, was revealed on 8 January 2025, and was released on 21 March 2025.
+The album's title, The Screaming of the Valkyries, was revealed on 8 January 2025, and was released on 21 March 2025.

 On 24 August 2025, Federoff announced her departure from Cradle of Filth mid-tour, citing personal reasons.
-In a following statement, she had also confirmed that Šmerda was planning to leave the band at the end of the year.
+In a following statement, she confirmed that Šmerda was planning to leave the band at the end of the year.
 Two days later, Šmerda confirmed that he was leaving Cradle of Filth following their Latin American tour, citing "unprofessional behavior", "low pay" and "high stress".
 On the same day, Cradle of Filth released a statement stating that Šmerda had been fired, effective immediately.
+The band finished the tour with crew member Kelsey Peters and Czech guitarist Jiří Háb filling in.

-Following their departures, both Federoff and Šmerda filed a complaint to begin legal proceedings against the band on 2 October 2025.
+Following their departures, Federoff and Šmerda filed a complaint to begin legal proceedings against the band on 2 October 2025, claiming unauthorized commercial exploitation of their likenesses, unpaid royalties, and defamation.
+By December 2025, former members Allender, Schoolcraft, and Shaw joined the lawsuit, with the new plaintiffs making claims of copyright infringement.

+On 29 March 2026, Filth confirmed that work on the band's fifteenth studio album had begun.
+The band announced the addition of Joff Bailey as their new guitarist on 4 May 2026.